rackerlabs/docs-cloud-cdn/rst/devguide/_build/html/_sources/api-operations/admin/get-retrieve-a-service-by-domain-name-admin-domains-domain-name.txt

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-Retrieve A Service By Domain Name
+Retrieve a service by domain name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::